Quick Answer

 How does Turnitin’s AI checker work?

-How do you bypass Turnitin AI detection?
+How do you get past Turnitin's AI checker?

 Method 1: Use an AI humanizer tool